There’s no doubt there’s a growing interest in being more mindful nowadays.

 We all know that it’s hard to be mindful, especially since we almost always have our phones in our hands.

-So to be more mindful with your attention consider putting your phone out of reach when socializing with your family members at home.
+So if you would like to be more mindful at home, consider putting your phone out of reach especially when you are socializing with your family members at home.

 Practicing mindfulness in the morning will be your best bet to creating it as a habit.